wokamoto/dogmap.jp/wp-content/plugins/edit-author-slug/readme.txt

 http://example.com/ida/master-splinter/ (for an Administrator Role) http://example.com/koga/leonardo/ (for a Subscriber Role)

+Development of this plugin takes place on [GitHub](https://github.com/thebrandonallen/edit-author-slug/ "Edit Author Slug on Github").
+Pull requests are always welcome!

 #### Translations Available
 * Dutch - props Juliette Reinders Folmer

-You can also visit the plugin's homepage at http://brandonallen.org/wordpress/plugins/edit-author-slug/

 == Installation ==

 1. Upload `edit-author-slug` folder to your WordPress plugins directory (typically 'wp-content/plugins')
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Users > Your Profile, or Users > All Users > (username), and edit the author slug.
+3. Go to Users > Your Profile, or Users > All Users > (username), and edit the author slug.
-1. Click "Update Profile" or "Update User"
+4. Click "Update Profile" or "Update User"
-1. Go to Settings > Edit Author Slug to edit settings
+5. Go to Settings > Edit Author Slug to edit settings
-1. Click "Save Changes"
+6. Click "Save Changes"

 == Screenshots ==